Test Complete

 COMPLICATIONS: The complications of nasal intubation are largely identical to standard direct laryngoscopy, minus the risks to the teeth, gums, and tongue.
 Nasal intubation adds several complications unique to the nose: Infection of the sinuses, epistaxis (nosebleed), and a slight increase in the risk of tube occlusion during insertion.

-LIMITATIONS: Laryngeal pathology will limit nasal intubations effectiveness, just as with all other endotracheal methods.
-The risk of brain trauma in patients with basilar skull fracture must not be underestimated, especially since this is usually an intervention of choice in facial trauma patients.
-Patients with a history of a deviated septum may be difficult to intubate nasally, this may also be a contraindication in some jurisdictions.
+LIMITATIONS: Laryngeal pathology will limit nasal intubation effectiveness, just as with all other endotracheal methods.
+The risk of brain trauma in patients with basilar skull fractures must not be underestimated, especially since this is usually an intervention of choice in facial trauma patients.
+Patients with a history of a deviated septum may be difficult to intubate nasally.
+This may also be a contraindication in some jurisdictions.

 Procedure